FastNav1/FastNav/README.md

     pip install -e diffusion_policy/
     ```

-2. Collecting a Topological Map
+2. Collecting Topological Map

-    For collecting the **topological navigation map**, we follow the implementation provided in the [Collecting a Topological Map](https://github.com/robodhruv/visualnav-transformer?tab=readme-ov-file#collecting-a-topological-map) project.
+    For collecting the **topological navigation map**, we follow the implementation provided in the [Collecting a Topological Map](https://github.com/robodhruv/visualnav-transformer?tab=readme-ov-file#collecting-a-topological-map).
+Please refer it.

+3.